Contact an Atlanta DUI lawyer from our firm!

 Whether the court considers your third DUI offense a misdemeanor or a felony, you risk facing extreme penalties.
 Fortunately, you are not alone.
-Attorney Richard S. Lawson has nearly 20 years of experience as an Atlanta DUI attorney and will do whatever it takes to achieve a favorable outcome for your case.
+Attorney Richard S. Lawson has more than 25 years of experience as an Atlanta DUI attorney and will do whatever it takes to achieve a favorable outcome for your case.

 Every subsequent DUI conviction after a first offense increases in the harshness of incurred penalties.
 Even first convictions can carry heavy penalties, such as time in jail and a suspended license.
 Based on the circumstances surrounding your offense, the court will determine an appropriate sentence.